Aeldrion/AESTD/README.md

 ## How do I use AESTD?

 ### Maps
 * Download AESTD below.
-Note that only the latest version is supported, meaning that you are on your own if you encounter bugs.
+Note that only the latest version is supported, you are on your own if you encounter bugs in older versions.
 However, later AESTD versions may be incompatible with outdated Minecraft versions.
 * Place the data pack in your map's `datapacks` folder.
 You don't need to extract it - it works both as a zip and as a folder.
 * AESTD will be automatically setup: all features are ready to be used.